Is It Illegal To Drive With A Broken Side Mirror? (2025)

 In the majority of states, you need to have at least two undamaged mirrors to see behind you.
 If you live in one of those states, having one side mirror and the rearview mirror intact can be enough.
 In others, however, you may not need any side mirrors as long as you can see behind the car.

 A slightly damaged side mirror will usually not be a problem unless the mirror inside the vehicle is also damaged.
 In that case, you’re putting yourself at risk of causing auto accidents.
-Police officers could stop you if there’s a crack in the side mirror to ensure that the rearview mirror inside the car is intact.
+Similarly, features like underglow lighting - while not always explicitly illegal - can still attract police attention if they’re considered a distraction or visibility hazard on the road.

 A Sampling of States’ Side Mirror Laws